Mahmoud-Emad/chat-system/README.md

 This project uses `Docker` and `Docker Compose`, make sure that these packages are installed on your machine.

-After creating the `.env` file on the main root and adding all of the required env vars:
+After creating the `.env.production` file on the main root and adding all of the required env vars:

 ```bash
   docker compose up --build